Certification FAQs

 NO!
 The "GISP" designations along with "GISCI" are protected as federal registered trademarks owned by the GIS Certification Institute, which reserves all rights.
 The Institute takes the duty of protecting the GISP credential very seriously.
 If you have not been personally certified as a GISP by the Institute, then you cannot legally use the GISP designation, either as part of your signature or on your resume.
 Any person found to have used the GISP designation without having been previously granted use of that credential by the GIS Certification Institute will be subject to legal action under federal copyright and trademark code.
 In addition, such violation shall subject the person to disciplinary action under the GISCI Code of Ethics for misrepresentation of qualifications and/or any other applicable grounds.

 The GISP certification is good for three (3) years after one's application is approved.
-GISPs must renew within three years.
-GISPs who do not renew within that time, or within the one eyar grace period allowed, cannot use the GISP designation until their GISP is current.
+GISPs must recertify every three years.
+GISPs who do not renew within that time, or within the one-year grace period, cannot use the GISP designation until their GISP is current.
 Any person found to have used the GISP designation without current credentials issued by the GIS Certification Institute will be subject to legal action under federal copyright and trademark code.
 In addition, such violation shall subject the person to disciplinary action under the GISCI Code of Ethics for misrepresentation of qualifications and/or any other applicable grounds.

 Q: GISCI offers a certification program.
 What is the difference between certification, licensure, accreditation, and certificates?